Date of Degree

 Copyright 2010 Christopher Lu

 Lu, Christopher.
-"Artificial neural network for behavior learning from meso-scale simulations, application to multi-scale multimaterial flows." thesis, University of Iowa, 2010.
+"Artificial neural network for behavior learning from meso-scale simulations, application to multi-scale multimaterial flows."
+MS (Master of Science) thesis, University of Iowa, 2010.